 The Financial Aid Office will verify all mandatory items identified by the U.S. Department of Education:

 In addition, some students will be required to verify High School/GED completion status as well as complete a statement of Educational Purpose.
-International Sports Sciences Association can also verify discretionary items as we see fit.
+Lionel University can also verify discretionary items as we see fit.

-After the initial verification document request has been met, International Sports Sciences Association will compare the information provided on the FAFSA and might ask for additional information if we find discrepancies that cannot be explained.
+After the initial verification document request has been met, Lionel University will compare the information provided on the FAFSA and might ask for additional information if we find discrepancies that cannot be explained.

 Students are responsible for reporting accurate information on the FAFSA, regardless of whether a student is selected for verification.
-If International Sports Sciences Association has access to information it considers to be in conflict, the student may be asked to explain discrepancies, provide supporting documents and/or make corrections to their FAFSA to resolve the issue.
+If Lionel University has access to information it considers to be in conflict, the student may be asked to explain discrepancies, provide supporting documents and/or make corrections to their FAFSA to resolve the issue.

 If the conflicting information is not resolved, Federal Student Aid funds will not be awarded and the student will be responsible for making payments to the school to cover amount owed for which aid was not received.